SemanticMediaWiki/SemanticBreadcrumbLinks/CONFIGURATION.md

 `$GLOBALS['egSBLTryToFindClosestDescendant']` if enabled SBL will try to find the closest descendant (it will not work for subpages due to missing annotation information).

-`$GLOBALS['egSBLUseSubpageDiscoveryForFallback']` if enabled SBL will try to match a hierarchy based on the `Foo/Bar/Baz` subpage notation for when a property search returns empty results or a namespace did not describe a property search strategy.
+`$GLOBALS['egSBLUseSubpageFinderFallback']` if enabled SBL will try to match a hierarchy based on the `Foo/Bar/Baz` subpage notation for when a property search returns empty results or a namespace did not describe a property search strategy.

-`$GLOBALS['egSBLPageTitleToHideSubpageParent']` if enabled SBL will hide the parent part of a subpage title from display.
+`$GLOBALS['egSBLPageTitleToHideSubpageParent']` if enabled SBL will try to hide the parent part of a subpage title from display when a corresponding namespace entry is found in the [`wgNamespacesWithSubpages`][mw-nssubp] setting.

 `$GLOBALS['egSBLPropertySearchPatternByNamespace']` supports an individual search pattern on a per namespace basis.
 If no search pattern is declared for a namespace then the search is disabled.
-If `egSBLUseSubpageDiscoveryForFallback` is not enabled then SBL will not try to resolve a possible subpage hierarchy to build a breadcrumb trail.
+If `egSBLUseSubpageFinderFallback` is not enabled then SBL will not try to resolve a possible subpage hierarchy to build a breadcrumb trail.

 It is also possible to use user-defined properties (need to be defined as page-type property) while the amount